All Products

 USD 0.06/GB

-Billed based on the actual amount of private network traffic processed by the NAT firewall on the day.
+Billed based on the actual amount of private network traffic processed by the NAT firewall on a given day.

 Daily NAT firewall traffic processing fee = Processed outbound traffic × Unit price per GB of traffic